JOUR277 Public Affairs Reporting

 - Students write a series of news stories for the class and for the College newspaper.
 These stories are edited and graded by the instructor.

-Reference, Resource, or Learning Materials to be used by Students:Texts: Instructors must select a text that focuses on the process of reporting and writing.
+Reference, Resource, or Learning Materials to be used by Student:Texts: Instructors must select a text that focuses on the process of reporting and writing.
 Other texts may include a news agency style guide, a handbook, or other reference texts selected by the instructor.
-See course format.
+See course syllabus.